IanRaschle/coworking-space/README.md

 * Role VISITOR
   * Planned: There should be a Role for a visitor
   * Implementation: This Role is unnecessary because a visitor is never stored in the DB, so I haven't implemented it
+* Change Email or Password endpoint
+  * Planned: I've planed to submit the id of the User whose email or password should be changed in the path
+  * Implemented: To assure that everyone only can change his own email or password it's easier to extract the email from the Jwt.
+With this way the user only can change his data if he's logged in

 ## Testing